BabDev/WebSocketBundle/docs/default-configuration.md

       # The interval, in seconds, which connections are pinged.
       interval:             30 # Required
+    periodic:
+      dbal:

+        # A list of "Doctrine\DBAL\Connection" services to ping.
+        connections:          []

+        # The interval, in seconds, which connections are pinged.
+        interval:             60 # Required
     router:

       # The main routing resource to import when loading the websocket server route definitions.